briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

-21. _(u)_ "Security personnel" includes any person who either is a sheriff, deputy sheriff, marshal, deputy marshal, township constable, or a police officer of a municipal corporation or has successfully completed a peace officer’s training course pursuant to Ohio R.C.
+21. _(u)_ "Security personnel" includes any person who either is a sheriff, deputy sheriff, marshal, deputy marshal, township constable, or a police officer of a municipal corporation or has successfully completed a peace officer's training course pursuant to Ohio R.C.
 109.71 to 109.79 and who is hired to provide security for the premises on which bingo is conducted.

-22. _(v)_ “Charitable purpose" means that the net profit of bingo, other than instant bingo, is used by, or is given, donated, or otherwise transferred to, any of the following:
+22. _(v)_ "Charitable purpose" means that the net profit of bingo, other than instant bingo, is used by, or is given, donated, or otherwise transferred to, any of the following: